rebpoli/harpy/include/README.md

 ##  Algorithms

-#### Material Solver::get_mat(Elem E)
-Returns the material of a given element in the context of this solver.
-The material holds the FE shape functions and quadrature points for integration.
-It is responsible for building the element matrix and RHS.

 #### Calculator::eval( Solver S, Elem TE, var )
 Evaluates the values at the quadrature points of the target materials.
 Register in the entries_by_eid.
 Only in the processor that owns the element.